LineageOS/lineage_wiki/_includes/templates/device_install.md

 7. _(Optionally)_: If you want to install any additional add-ons, `adb sideload /path/to/zip` those packages in sequence.
 {% endif %}
     {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** the first boot into Android!" %}
-8. _(Optional)_: Root the device by installing the [LineageOS's AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
+8. _(Optional)_: Root the device by installing [LineageOS's AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
 9. Once all installations are finished, run 'adb reboot'.

-    {% include alerts/warning.html content="Depending on your recovery, you may be prompted to install additional apps and services.
-We strongly advise you opt-out of installing these, as they may cause you to bootloop, or attempt to access/corrupt your data." %}
+    {% include alerts/warning.html content="Depending on which recovery you use, you may be prompted to install additional apps and services.
+We strongly advise you to opt out of installing these, as they may cause your device to bootloop, as well as attempt to access/corrupt your data." %}

 ## Get assistance